JosephJonnalagadda/spike/README.md

 ### Ionic
 Cross platform framework focused on UX and UI
 #### Pros
-* Slick native UI components
+* Modern native UI components
-* Can be integrated with angular
+* UI components are shared from platform to platform
+* Only create one code base that can conveniently be ported anywhere
+* Easily port to a desktop app using ElectronJS

 ### Angular
 Cross platform framework for Node.js applications
 #### Pros
 * Code splitting using component routing for a faster and more efficient application
-* Uses Karma for unit testing for intuitive TDD

 ### ElectronJS
+Tool to create a desktop application from an JavaScript
 #### Pros
 * Open source solution to build cross-platform desktop apps with JavaScript, HTML, and CSS
-* Assortment of APIs and addons
+* Assortment of APIs and add ons
+* Use Electron as a desktop shell for a web-hybrid ionic application

 ### Fastlane
 Quickest way to build and deploy apps to marketplaces such as iOS App Store or Android Marketplace